 Books – and bullets

-The missionaries brought literacy as well as Christianity to the Māori.
+The missionaries brought literacy as well as Christianity to Māori.
 The missionary William Yate began printing in Māori in 1830.
 The Church Missionary Society later sent a trained printer, William Colenso, and a proper press to Paihia, enabling complete books to be printed.
 By 1837 the full New Testament was available in Māori.
 However, some Māori were more interested in acquiring the lead type to cast bullets than they were in the books the missionaries printed.

 Christianity would become important for Māori, but they were slow to convert.
 Muskets, traded for flax and potatoes, had a greater impact in the 1820s and 1830s than religion, and escalated the killings in tribal conflicts.
 The Ngāpuhi tribe, led by Hongi Hika, devastated southerly tribes, and Ngāti Toa, under Te Rauparaha, attacked Ngāi Tahu in the South Island.
-But diseases introduced by Europeans caused more fatalities than firearms.
+But diseases introduced by Europeans probably caused more fatalities than firearms.